 When a Pull Request is tested by CI, reviewed and approved by the team, developer merges their code into a code base.

 CI tool automatically updates a staging server and informs the team in the Slack channel, that it is now available for review on the staging server.

-Online all results are available on our public repository: https://github.com/skynixukraine/Motorcycle-Platform-CMS-with-Reactjs
+Online an example of our results are available on our public repository: https://github.com/skynixukraine/Magento2-With-React-Example

 And on our staging server: https://bikebiz.g-inc.pro/new-bikes/yamaha

 All these pieces of software development process may appear too difficult and expensive.